huggingface/blog/argilla-ui-hub.md

 The goal is to map dataset columns to fields and questions in Argilla.
 Fields include the data you want feedback on, like text, chats, or images.
 Questions are the feedback you wish to collect, like labels, ratings, rankings, or text.
 You can add and configure questions or remove unnecessary fields if needed.
 You can preview all changes in real time to get a clear idea of the Argilla dataset you’re configuring.

-Once you’re happy with the result, click “Create dataset” to import the dataset.
+Once you’re happy with the result, click “Create dataset” to import the dataset with your configuration.
 Now you’re ready to give feedback!

 You can try this for yourself by following the [quickstart guide](https://docs.argilla.io/latest/getting_started/quickstart/).
 It takes under 5 minutes!